-Prof. Dr. Arun P. Kulshreshtha is the Director General of the Centre for Science and Technology of the Non-Aligned and other Developing Countries (NAM S&T Centre), an inter-governmental organisation like the United Nations.
+Dr. Amitava Bandopadhyay has taken over the charge of the Centre for Science & Technology of the Non-Aligned and Other Developing Countries (NAM S&T Centre) as the Director General on February 1, 2019.

 Before joining NAM S&T Centre, Dr. Bandopadhyay was Head of the Recruitment & Assessment Board (CSIR-RAB), Council of Scientific & Industrial Research, New Delhi (2016-18).
 During 2013-16, Dr. Bandopadhyay had worked as Chief Scientist and Head of CSIR’s International Science & Technology Affairs Directorate (ISTAD), New Delhi.
 As Head of the International S&T Affairs Directorate, Dr. Bandopadhyay was responsible for coordinating CSIR’s international scientific & technological activities around the world including international R&D programs, research contracts and training activities.
 During 1991-2012, Dr. Bandopadhyay has worked in the CSIR-National Metallurgical Laboratory, Jamshedpur, India in various capacities in the areas of ferrous extractive metallurgy and environmental & energy management.
 During his research career, he has led a number of internationally funded R&D projects.